 - Doe, et al. v.
 United States Professional Tennis Assoc., Minges Creek Racquet Club, Jason Bettuo, etc. – Confidential settlement for sexual abuse of minors who were sexually abused by their tennis coach.

 - Tarratt-Hill v.
-Shape Corp. – Confidential settlement for employee who suffered a crush injury to his right arm as a result of the company’s failure to provide proper safety and staffing during repair of a 2000 pound dock-leveler.
+Shape Corp. – Confidential settlement for employee who suffered a catastrophic crush injury to his right arm as a result of the company’s failure to provide proper safety and staffing during repair of a dock-leveler.

 - Birru, et al v.
 Metro Cab of Detroit, et al. – Confidential settlement for 14 cab drivers (of Ethiopian, Jordanian, and Eritrean descent) who experienced discrimination and harassment based on their religion and color/race including unequal pay, unfair assignments of vehicles, scheduled runs resulting in longer work hours for lower pay, and other inequities.